Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

 Note how the trajectories under $H^A_1$, $H^A_2$, $H^A_3$ come progressively closer to Ceres because conservatism is reduced with each added layer of complexity.
 The distance along the x-axis traveled in the same amount of time also increases, as the satellite spends less time reshaping its trajectory around Ceres.
 Physically, the RCBF derivative $\dot{H}$ for $H^A_1, H_2^A, H_3^A$ is minimized when the satellite thrusts away from the asteroid.
 On the other hand, the RCBF derivative for $H^A_4$ is minimized when the satellite thrusts tangentially to the asteroid.
-As a result, the trajectory under $H^A_4$ is able to keep $H_4^A$ nonpositive while coming far closer to Ceres than any of the other RCBFs, as shown in the zoomed-in plot in Fig.~\ref{fig:flyby_zoom}.
-Here, the satellite comes so close to Ceres that it is redirected by Ceres' gravity (which is much greater than $u_\textrm{max}$), but it is moving fast enough to avoid being pulled outside the safe set.
+As a result, the trajectory under $H^A_4$ is able to keep $H_4^A$ nonpositive while approaching far closer to Ceres than any of the other RCBFs, as shown in the zoomed-in plot in Fig.~\ref{fig:flyby_zoom}.
+Here, the satellite comes so close to Ceres that it is redirected by Ceres' gravity (which is much greater than $u_\textrm{max}$), but it is moving fast enough to avoid being pulled outside the safe set{, unlike the trajectory with no RCBF, which crashes into the surface of Ceres}.
 In practice, one might wish to choose a larger $\rho_4^A$ to result in a hyperbola around Ceres with a smaller turn angle than in Fig.~\ref{fig:flyby_zoom}, but the RCBF ensures the trajectory does not impact the asteroid regardless.

-The values of the RCBFs along these four trajectories are shown in Fig.~\ref{fig:flyby_cbf}.
-Every trajectory spends a lot of time around $H = -\epsilon_1$, which is exactly what we expect since the disturbance used was zero-mean.
-The choice of $\alpha=\alpha_r$ in \eqref{eq:chosen_alpha} is helpful here because it lets us predict approximately how large the RCBF will grow.
-Next, the distance to Ceres is plotted in Fig.~\ref{fig:flyby_altitude}.
+The values of the RCBFs along these four trajectories are shown in Fig.~\ref{fig:flyby_cbf}. {Note how all four trajectories initially approach the surface $\{x\in\mathcal{S}_H^\textrm{res} \mid H(t,x) = -\epsilon_1\}$ and then remain near this surface until at least $t = 9 \textrm{ days}$.} Next, the distance to Ceres is plotted in Fig.~\ref{fig:flyby_altitude}.
 As expected from Fig.~\ref{fig:flyby_trajectory}, the trajectory under $H^A_4$ came the closest to the surface, which may be desirable for an inspection mission, though the satellite was moving very fast during its closest approach.
 Finally, the control inputs are shown in Fig.~\ref{fig:flyby_control}, and indeed stay within the specified bounds.
 The z-axis control inputs are negligible, except under $H^A_3$ and $H^A_4$, as $u^*_\textrm{rad}$ and $u^*_\textrm{orth}$ have the potential to magnify the effects of disturbances in the $z$ direction.

 If this were a high-thrust scenario (i.e. $u_\textrm{max} > \|f_\mu\|$), any of these four RCBFs would allow the satellite to get equally close to Ceres (in differing time spans), but since the actuators are assumed limited to low-thrust, the choice of RCBF and resultant conservatism made a significant difference in the trajectories.
 In particular, the RCBF motivated by orbital dynamics, $H^A_4$, allowed for the closest approach to the asteroid.
 The RCBF $H^A_3$ and its derivatives $\theta, \Theta$ took between 0.25-12 ms to compute, while $H^A_4$ and its derivatives took between 0.36-560 ms to compute on a 3.5 GHz computer, though the code for these calculations could likely be further optimized.
 In particular, $u^*_\textrm{orth}$ often results in $\chi$ trajectories that travel around Ceres many times, and thus require small time steps to accurately propagate using this state representation.
 This computation time is also very small relative to time-scale of the problem.